 Remember, Instagram is going to be everyone’s first choice.
 So, you ought to have something that would make a user want to install your app.
 For instance, something novel like Kicksend.
 It’s a mobile-first photo printing app.
 The app allows users to choose photos from their gallery, create an album, give it a title and share it with other friends.
 If the user wants to share an album with a friend who is not a Kicksend user, they can send a message including previews of the image to the recipient’s email address.

-Let’s now see step-by-step how you can make an app like Instagram:
+Let’s now see step-by-step how to create an app like Instagram:

 Understand the Product

-It’s a good thing to prioritize the objectives of your app.
+It’s a good thing to prioritize the objectives of your Instagram like app development.
 Why do you want to create an Instagram app?
 In addition to photo-editing, Instagram allows users to send direct messages and even shop for products within the app.

 - Instagram as a Photo-editing App